Our Complaints Policy

 Please provide clear details of your complaint, ensuring that you provide your contact details: name, address and details of the matter that we are dealing with.

 Once informed of the details, we will send you written confirmation of the name of the 1st Tier Complaint Handler investigating your concern and a copy of our Complaints Policy which will inform you of the timescales involved.
 All complaints will be investigated promptly and thoroughly.
-The findings of the investigation and response will be sent to you within 21 days of receipt of your complaint, the response will include:
+The findings of the investigation and response will be sent to you within the timescales as set out in our complaint policy, the response will include:

 - The steps taken to investigate the issue.